-The administrative staff at Neighborhood House is dedicated to providing exceptional, professional and timely support to staff, clients and volunteers.
+The administrative staff at Neighborhood House are dedicated to providing exceptional, professional and timely support to staff, clients and volunteers.
 We are searching for a top-notch, highly skilled Administrative Assistant who shares our can-do attitude, with strong clerical, communication, and customer service skills.
 This position will provide support with ongoing scanning and filing projects.

 This position requires superior interpersonal ability, excellent planning and organization, great attention to detail, the ability to shift direction in response to changing work situations, and the capability to work independently, under pressure.
 This person must be reliable, dependable and capable of being the “go to” person at their site.
 As the first impression of our agency, the Administrative Assistant must provide exceptional customer service at all times.
 This position is the bridge between staff and the communities we serve.
 This position is primarily located at our main administrative Weller building, and may need to travel to other sites on occasion.

 At Neighborhood House we have a deep commitment to our employee’s and client’s diverse experiences and backgrounds that guides our work for a more equitable future.
 We are seeking a team member that represents our dedication to service, equity and inclusion, to join our diverse team.